janhancic/hopper/README.md

 Then run the program with `go run *.go run program.hop.bin`.

+You can also pass the clock frequency (in Hz) with which the VM will run.
+This will make the program advance automatically.

 ## Notes on code
 A lot of the code is very simplistic and lacks error handling.
 This is on purpose.
 The project is not meant to be used for anything serious.
 It is purely a learning tool.
 The subject here is VMs,